sighupio/fury-getting-started/fury-on-eks/README.md

 4. Connect to the OpenVPN Server via the OpenVPN Client.

-#### Provision Cluster
+#### Configure the cluster provisioner

 The cluster provisioner takes a `cluster.yml` as input.
 This file instructs the provisioner with all the needed parameters to deploy the EKS cluster.

-In the repository, you can find a template for this file at `infrastructure/bootstrap/cluster.yml`:
+In the repository, you can find a template for this file at `/demo/infrastructure/bootstrap/cluster.yml`:

 ```yaml
 kind: Cluster